gitgrimbo/fs-readstream-seek/README.md

 A
 [fs.ReadStream](https://nodejs.org/api/fs.html#fs_class_fs_readstream)
-that supports seeking to arbtrary locations within a file.
+that supports seeking to arbitrary locations within a file.

 [![Build
 Status](https://travis-ci.org/isaacs/fs-readstream-seek.svg?branch=master)](https://travis-ci.org/isaacs/fs-readstream-seek)

 Note that this stream is _only_ appropriate for files where positioned reads are supported.
-For abstract filesystem objects where you wish to do ordered asynhronous reads without specifying position (for example, FIFO devices), use `fs.ReadStream` instead.
+For abstract filesystem objects where you wish to do ordered asynchronous reads without specifying position (for example, FIFO devices), use `fs.ReadStream` instead.

 ## USAGE